Hello everyone, it’s Amy from The Connection We Share, and I’m happy to be back with you again!

 I have a regular 9-5 and when I’m at work, my in-laws or my husband looks after the kids (yes, I’m very lucky, I know.)
 They LOVE looking after the kids and they play with them, take them to the park , take them out for lunch and so on but 1 thing I thought they would enjoy is doing some learning activities together.

 To make it really easy for my in-laws and husband to teach Elle, I have a box of educational activities all ready to go so when the time is right, they could take out some of these activities and do it with her.

-1 game I don’t have in my repertoire is a hands-on game that teaches Elle about shapes.
-Since I recently made her a color and pattern matching game using popsicle sticks, I used the same elements to create a game for her to build shapes using sticks (both printables are available at the end of this post).
+One game I don’t have in my repertoire is a hands-on game that teaches Elle about shapes.
+Since I recently made her a color and pattern matching game using popsicle sticks, I used the same elements to create a game for her to build shapes using sticks.

 When Elle plays with anything, she likes to sort and gather all her materials first before she plays so I took this opportunity to practice her counting skills.
 With each shape we counted the number of sides, then picked up the same amount of sticks to build the shape.